sjpjoshi/Little-Ray-Tracer/README.md

 # Little Ray Tracer

 ## Overview
 Little Ray Tracer is a lightweight ray tracing engine written in C++ using SDL2, the STL library, and a custom-made linear algebra library.
-This project demonstrates essential ray tracing principles, including geometric transforms, lighting, and textures, optimized for efficient rendering.
+This project demonstrates essential ray tracing principles, including geometric transforms, lighting, and textures, PBR, and optimized for efficient rendering.
 This project is for educational purposes only, this is a learning experience for me.

 ## Features